 The following degree information pertain to current degree requirements for Electrical Engineering.
-If you are looking for old curriculum requirements, please click here.
+If you are looking for old curriculum requirements, please visit our curriculum page.

 The basic Electrical Engineering curriculum requires 120 credits for graduation.
 All major courses must be completed with a minimum grade of a "C-".
 The courses comprising these 120 credits can be categorized into eight areas:

 - Introduction to Engineering Design